pgRouting/workshop/docs/chapters/5-shortest_path.rst

     (580 rows)

-If they go to vertex 49, the total time would be aproximately: 62 + 123 + 99 = 284 minutes
+If they go to vertex 49, the total time would be approximately: 62 + 123 + 99 = 284 minutes

-If they go to vertex 60, the total time would be aproximately: 103 + 62 + 73 = 238 minutes
+If they go to vertex 60, the total time would be approximately 103 + 62 + 73 = 238 minutes

 .. _dijkstraCost: